emilte/django-workshop/documentation/tasks/blog.md

 ## Step 7: Display blog posts
 To display the blog posts you have created in the admin panel instead of the text you chose in the previous step, the http response returned by the view has to to contain the blog posts.

-Resource: https://docs.djangoproject.com/en/4.1/intro/tutorial03/ (go down to "Writing views that actually do something")
+Resource: https://docs.djangoproject.com/en/4.1/intro/tutorial03/ (go to "Writing views that actually do something")

 Change the view to return a html-response containing the blog posts.
 NB: Try using Type.objects.all() if you want to display all the blog posts, as objects.all() displays all the questions in the database.